 - i.
 Such limitations as are deemed necessary to protect the best interests of the surrounding property or neighborhood; - ii.
 Such limitations as are deemed necessary to assure compatibility with the surrounding property or neighborhood; - iii.
 Such limitations as are deemed necessary to secure an appropriate development in harmony with the objectives of the Comprehensive Plan; or - iv.
 Such limitations as are deemed necessary to prevent or mitigate potential adverse environmental effects of the zone change. - 3.
 Deny the rezone if the findings of 1 or 2 above cannot be made.
-Denial of a rezone by the Hearings Body is a final decision not requiring review by the Board of Commissioners unless appealed. - SECTION 5.1.230 STATUS OF HEARINGS BODY RECOMMENDATION OF APPROVAL: The recommendation of the Hearings Body made pursuant to 5.1.225(1) or (2) shall not in itself amend the zoning maps.
+Denial of a rezone by the Hearings Body is a final decision not requiring review by the Board of Commissioners unless appealed.

+• SECTION 5.1.230 STATUS OF HEARINGS BODY RECOMMENDATION OF APPROVAL:

+The recommendation of the Hearings Body made pursuant to 5.1.225(1) or (2) shall not in itself amend the zoning maps.

-RECOMMENDED FINDING: Staff has followed the procedures and has reviewed the proposal.
+BOARD OF COMMISSIONERS FINDING: Staff has followed the procedures and has reviewed the proposal.
 This is the investigation report referred to as the Staff Report.
-Staff recommends that the Hearings Body finds that the proposed rezone will conform to the comprehensive plan as the soils support Forest Mixed Use.
+Staff recommends that the Planning Commission finds that the proposed rezone will conform to the comprehensive plan as the soils support Forest with a Mixed Use overlay.
 The rezone will have no effect on the conformity of the parcel.
+The prior dwelling authorization was based on need for assistance on the farm (Farm Help Relative Dwelling) and not based on income.
+The family dynamics and the market change for cranberries have changed and there is no longer a need for a Farm Help Relative Dwelling.

+Therefore, the property owners have researched to find other options for the property including this dwelling.
 The majority of the soils support forest production.
-However, prime forestland in Coos County is usually reserved for large track lands and all others contain the Mixed Use overlay to allow for both farm and forest.
+However, prime forestland in Coos County is usually reserved for large tract lands and all others contain the Mixed Use overlay to allow for both farm and forest.
 It would be consistent to apply the Mixed Use Overlay.
 The applicant has submitted findings to address these criteria.